 Blessed are you, LORD our God, King of the universe, who has sanctified us with his commandments and requires us to observe this ritual of immersion.

 Concerning Regeneration.
 Regardless of who we are, our entire life is an on-going process of spiritual renewal and the restoring of our relationship with God.
 Within this context, renewal and restoration are Sacred Mysteries in and of themselves and are part of the journey of life.
-Through the Mikvah we are regenerated to another kind of restored relationship with God – in that we are regenerated to a more worthy state than our mere human existence can ever imagine or fully comprehend.
+Through the Mikvah humanity is regenerated to another kind of restored relationship with God – in that we are regenerated to a worthier state than our mere human existence can ever imagine or fully comprehend.

 With this said, does this mean that the Makvah is void of any kind of lasting regeneration?
 No!
 Through the water of the Mikvah we come forth from the water free of the weight that we once had.
 The weight that made it difficult and troubling to go forward is gone.
-It is now a memory that is allowed to fade, it has no teeth and no claws upon our thoughts.
+It is now a memory that can fade, it has no teeth and no claws upon our thoughts, only a presence.
 However, if you choose to still hold on to them, they will still trouble your mind.
-So the wisdom of the sage still holds truth, does your convictions and emotions own you or do you own them?
+So, the wisdom of the sage still holds truth, does your convictions and emotions own you or do you own them?

 Section II: The Christian Mikvah for Conversion and Unchanged Basics